stealth-scales/stripe-challenge/README.md

 A pnpm workspace with a React frontend and Elysia backend.

+- Shows and allows a user all the completed transactions and all authorizations.
+- Calculates the total spend on the card.
+- Shows the average spend.
+- Shows Categories of spend broken down by merchant code.
+- Has mobile and desktop views (The list component is slightly different between the two).
+  - Desktop View has pages
+  - Mobile View is infinite scroll

 ## Questions

 ### How else might you have improved your solution given more time?

 The pagination logic could use a bit more work.
 It's fine, and does what it's supposed to, but it'd be nice to track the pages a bit better.
 Kinda an issue with Stripe's API too.
+I basically forgot about useInfiniteQuery with React Query, and just threw a quick implementation of that in with the mobile view.

+Could set up webhooks and load transactions as they happen straight into the UI.

+I could always rabbit hole with more time on UI design.

+There's some small stuff with the UX of what's a Posted/Approved transaction and what's an authorization that could be clarified both with the API and the UI.
+Mainly that's handling the endge case with Stripe where the transactions are force completed.
+In a real-world scenario, authorizations _probably_ aren't forced through, so we could assume that Authorizations will contain all transactions.
+However, there are a lot of forced transactions, so they aren't surfaced with Authorizations.

+I started to go down the road of combining the two in the backend, but the IDs being different between the two objects in Stripe made that not super clean, so I didn't finish that.
+Fair critique if the expectation was to merge those two lists.
+If I were to do it, the cleanest way would be to have two filters `afterTransaction` and `afterAuthorization` and to make it work with React Query, we'd construct that on the frontend as `after=ipi_xxxx:iauth_xxxx` and then split it on the backend (the cursor based nature of React Query is the only reason I'd do it this way.)

 ### How might you have gone about further optimizing the load time of this view?